Best AI Investing Chatbots in 2026

 The bottom line

 There is no single best AI investing chatbot, because they answer different questions, and people reach for them as the conversational alternative to a hands-off robo-advisor.
 For explaining investing and reasoning through a decision, ChatGPT and Claude are the strong general assistants, but neither can see your accounts on its own.
 Magnifi goes deeper on fund discovery, Origin on planning, and Cleo on budgeting.
 PortfolioPilot connects your accounts read-only to assess your overall portfolio.
-Walnut is the one whose chatbot is grounded in your real holdings: it connects your brokerage, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a basket you act on, with your approval on every trade.
+Walnut is the one whose chatbot is grounded in your real holdings: it connects your brokerage, lets you talk through Claude or ChatGPT, frames each position against the S&P 500, and can turn research into a portfolio you act on, with your approval on every trade.
 Pick by whether you want to learn, research, or act.
 Walnut is not an investment adviser.

 FAQ